-Promote the alternative transportation and greenways system as a distinguishing feature of Bloomington to attract and retain quality residents, businesses, and industry.
+Promote the bicycle and pedestrian transportation and greenways system as a distinguishing feature of Bloomington to attract and retain quality residents, businesses, and industry.

 - 1. Enhance the local economy by reducing commuter costs and increasing property values: - A. Strengthen the development of commuter and recreational related businesses in proximity to bicycle and pedestrian routes.